nplan/HomeButtons/docs/setup.md

 You will need:

 1. Depending on the desired power source (one out of):
-    1. 18650 Li-Ion battery cell (not included)
+   1. 18650 Li-Ion battery cell (not included). **WARNING**: only flat top batteries will properly fit
    1. USB-C power brick
    1. 5V DC power supply
 1. A flat headed screwdriver
 1. 2x mounting screws with anchors suitable for your walls ***or*** double sided tape (must stick to plastic well)
 1. A Wi-Fi network